A Primer on Investing in Gold

 An ounce of gold has the same chemical properties anywhere in the world.
 Any gold you dig out of the ground on any continent is the same thing.
 So it's fungible.
 They can replace each other on a unit basis, one to one.

 And there's no counterparty risk is the other big thing.
-There's nobody on the other side of gold.
+There's nobody on the other side of gold like with a stock or bond trade.
 It's just gold.

 That's one of the reasons Bitcoin has been so popular as well.
 No counterparty risk.
-Gold and Bitcoin share many of the same investment attributes.
+Gold and Bitcoin share a lot of the same investment attributes.

 And the last thing I would mention as a reason to include gold in your portfolio is its history of protecting your purchasing power.
 We all know that your grandmother talks about buying a loaf of bread for 25 cents so many decades ago.
 And now we know it takes many more dollars to buy that same loaf of bread whereas the same amount of gold would buy that loaf of bread in the 1950s or in the 2020s.